 Market Segments

-USDA, Economic Research Service research on foodservice outlets— facilities that serve meals and snacks for immediate consumption on site (food away from home)—examines the size of this growing market and the major market segments such as fast-food and full-service outlets.
+USDA, Economic Research Service research on foodservice outlets— facilities that serve meals and snacks for immediate consumption on site (food away from home)—examines the size of this growing market and the major market segments, such as limited-service and full-service outlets.

 A Large and Growing Market